 How to Make Peach Crumble

 Get the ingredients for the recipe ready first.
 You’ll need to peel, pit, and dice the peaches.
 You will also need to melt the butter.
-If you’re not sure how to easily remove the peel, this Peach Dessert post shows you how.
+I show you now down below.

 Spread the peaches out in your pan of choice.
 Then mix the filling ingredients and cook them for a few minutes.
 Pour the peach crumble filling over the top of the peaches.
 Stir together the ingredients for the crumble topping and spread this out over the fruit filling.
 Bake.